rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 A cluster allows :

-* distributed computing using the computing power of all the nodes,
+* distributed computing by using the computing power of all the nodes
-* high availability, service continuity and automatic service failover in the event of a node failure.
+* high availability: service continuity and automatic service failover in the event of a node failure

 #### Types of services

 * Active/passive services

-Installing a cluster with two active/passive nodes using Pacemaker and DRBD is a low-cost solution for many situations requiring a high-availability system.
+    Installing a cluster with two active/passive nodes by using Pacemaker and DRBD is a low-cost solution for many situations requiring a high-availability system.

 * N+1 services

     With multiple nodes, Pacemaker can reduce hardware costs by allowing several active/passive clusters to combine and share a backup node.

 * N TO N services

     With shared storage, every node can potentially be used for fault tolerance.
 Pacemaker can also run multiple copies of services to spread the workload.

 * Remote site services

-Pacemaker includes enhancements to simplify the creation of multi-site clusters.
+    Pacemaker includes enhancements to simplify the creation of multisite clusters.

 #### VIP

 The VIP is a virtual IP address.
-This address is assigned to an Active/Passive cluster.
-It is assigned to the cluster node that is active.
-In the event of a service failure, the VIP is deactivated on the failed node and activated on the node taking over: this is known as failover.
+This is the address assigned to an Active/Passive cluster.
+Assign the VIP to a cluster node that is active.
+If a service failure occurs, deactivation of the VIP occurs on the failed node while activation occurs on the node taking over.
+This is known as failover.

 Clients always address the cluster using VIP, making active server failovers transparent to them.

 #### Split-brain

 Split-brain is the main risk a cluster may encounter.
 This condition occurs when several nodes in a cluster think their neighbor is inactive.
-The node then tries to start the redundant service, and several nodes provide the same service, which can lead to annoying side-effects (duplicate VIPs on the network, competing data access, etc.).
+The node then tries to start the redundant service, and several nodes provide the same service, which can lead to annoying side-effects (duplicate VIPs on the network, competing data access, and so on.).

-Possible technical solutions to avoid this problem are :
+Possible technical solutions to avoid this problem are:

-* Separate public network traffic from cluster network traffic,
+* Separate public network traffic from cluster network traffic
-* using network bonding.
+* using network bonding

 ## Pacemaker (PCS)